11318Chaitanya/cpu-scheduler/README.md

 1. Start the backend server as described in the [Backend Setup](#backend-setup) section.
 2. Start the frontend server as described in the [Frontend Setup](#frontend-setup) section.
-3. Open your web browser and navigate to `http://localhost:3000`.
+3. Open your web browser and navigate to the address provided in the terminal output.

 ## Usage